RazzzyK/Banking-System/README.md

   - 'npm start' will allow the front end to start.

 Simple Backend Intilization:
-  -You should run maven lifecycle commands clean and install.
+  - You should run maven lifecycle commands clean and install.
-  -Then you can build the application
+  - Then you can build the application
-  -Finally run application
+  - Finally run application

   These simple steps should allow you to demo the application.